-The chairman of the Audit and Risk Committee is not the same person as the chairman of the Board of Directors.
+The Chairperson of the Audit and Risk Committee is not the same person as the Chairperson of the Board of Directors.

 The Audit and Risk Committee may only deliberate if three members are present or represented, it is understood that an independent director can only be represented by another independent director.
-The advices and recommendations are taken by a majority of the votes if voting should be necessary.
-In case of equality of votes, the Chairman has the casting vote.
-The advices and recommendations will, in any event, be subject to ratification by the Board of Directors.
+The advice and recommendations are taken by a majority of the votes if voting should be necessary.
+In case of equality of votes, the chairperson has the casting vote.
+The advice and recommendations will, in any event, be subject to ratification by the Board of Directors.

-Meetings are held four times a year and should correspond with ERGO Insurance NV/SA's financial reporting cycle.
+Meetings are held at least four times a year and should correspond with ERGO Insurance NV/SA's financial reporting cycle.
+Meetings of the Audit and Risk Committee precede the Board meetings.
 Special meetings may be convened as required.